Green-Software-Foundation/if-plugins/src/lib/sci-e/README.md

 At least one of:

 - `energy-cpu`: energy used by the CPU, in kWh
-- `enmergy-memory`: energy used by memory, in kWh
+- `energy-memory`: energy used by memory, in kWh
 - `energy-gpu`: energy used by GPU, in kWh
 - `energy-network`: energy used to handle network traffic, in kWh